umami-hep/puma/docs/source/examples/index.md

 ## Some basics before plotting

-In the following a small example how to read in h5 and calculate discriminants.
+In the following a small example how to read in h5 and calculate the _b_-tagging discriminant.

-first you need to import some packages
+First you need to import some packages

 ```py
 import h5py